voltgizerz/voltgizerz/README.md

 ### Hi there 👋
-I'm Felix Fernando Wijaya, currently working as a Back-End Software Engineer at [@tokopedia](https://www.tokopedia.com/).
+I'm Felix Fernando Wijaya, currently working as a Back-End Software Engineer at Tokopedia.
 Mainly coded using Go.
 Love to fight with logic and learn new stacks 😁.

 ### Connect with me 📫